B.C. election 2024: Local arts groups seek greater support from the next provincial government

 While B.C. is no longer the lowest funder of arts, culture, and heritage in Canada—Quebec is the largest—the impacts of underinvestment during the 2000s and 2010s can still be felt today, creating what the B.C.
 Museums Association describes as nearly two decades of “deferred maintenance and an erosion of the overall resilience” of the sector.

 The B.C.
 Greens have stated in their election platform that it would increase the BC Arts Council budget to $55 million.
-The B.C.
-NDP does not mention the arts in its Budget 2024: Strategic Plan; nor does the Conservative Party of B.C. include the arts in its official platform.
+The Conservative Party of B.C. has not mentioned the arts in its releases to date.

 Kristin Cheung, executive director of the Community Arts Council of Vancouver.